Duanettt/Netpix/README.md

 - Level System: Add multiple levels with increasing difficulty.
 - Menu System: Implement a main menu and pause menu with options for controlling music and game settings.
 (50%)
 - NPC AI System: Learning A* for AI development,

+**Note:**
+- The game is extremely object oriented and after reevaluating and learning more on C++ code design a rebuild may happen.
+However I will complete this little project and use it as a basis.